 Technical Analysis: The Zig Zag Indicator

 The Zig Zag indicator is what is known as a filtering or smoothing indicator.
-Its primary purpose is to filter out insignificant fluctuations in the price of a security and accurately track whatever the existing trend is.
+Its primary purpose is to filter out insignificant price fluctuations in a security and accurately track the existing trend.
 It can also be used to identify support and resistance price levels in a market.

 The Zig Zag Indicator’s Primary Purpose – Riding a Trend

-By filtering out “noise” – insignificant price movements that occur within a sustained, long-term trend – the Zig Zag indicator is designed to help traders maintain a profitable market position throughout a sustained trend.
+The ability to filter out “noise” – insignificant price movements that occur within an overall trend – is important for investors.
+The Zig Zag indicator is designed to help traders maintain a profitable market position throughout a sustained trend.

-The Zig Zag indicator draws its own trendlines that are created or adjusted only when a price movement above a designated percentage amount occurs.
-The default value on most versions of the indicator is 5%, meaning that the Zig Zag indicator will not register any fluctuation in price that is less than 5%.
+The Zig Zag indicator creates trend lines on a chart.
+They are adjusted only when price movement above a designated percentage occurs.
+The default value on most versions of the indicator is 5%.
+This means that the Zig Zag indicator will not register any fluctuation in price that is less than 5%.
 Traders and market analysts can, of course, set their own minimum percentage values for the indicator.
-Values between 6% and 10% are commonly used variations from the default 5% value.
+Values between 6% and 10% are commonly-used variations from the default 5% value.

-How the Zig Zag Indicator Appears on a Chart
+How the Z-Z Indicator Appears on a Chart

-The Zig Zag draws trendlines on charts which connect swing highs and lows, but only if such highs or lows represent a significant price movement as defined by the percentage move threshold set for the Zig Zag.
+The Zig Zag draws trendlines on charts which connect swing highs and lows.
+However, it only produces lines when the highs or lows represent a significant price movement.
+“Significant” is defined by the percentage move threshold set for the Zig Zag.

-The chart below shows how the Zig Zag (the yellow line on the chart) does not react to any of the choppy, up and down, but ultimately insignificant trading that occurs around the middle of the chart, instead indicating a steady downtrend.
+The chart below shows how the Zig Zag (the yellow line) does not react to any of the insignificant, choppy price fluctuations.
+It successfully manages to indicate the continuing overall downtrend.

-The following chart shows how the Zig Zag operates over time, reacting by drawing a new trendline only when there is significant price movement (in this case, a price change greater than 7%).
+The following chart shows how the Zig Zag operates over time.
+It reacts by drawing a new trend line only when there is significant price movement.
+In this case, the “significant” threshold is price change greater than 7%.

 Some versions of the indicator allow analysts to set a minimum absolute price change movement rather than a percentage movement.
-For example, rather than setting the indicator at a 5% movement threshold level, it might be set to only react to a minimum price change in a stock of $20 or more.
+For example, rather than setting the price change threshold at 5%, it might be set at $20.

 The Zig Zag as it Appears on Different Types of Charts

 The operation of the Zig Zag indicator is contingent on the type of chart it is applied to.
-It will operate based on closing prices when applied to line or dot charts, but on the whole price range of each time period when plotted on bar charts or candlestick charts.
-There is likely to be more fluctuation in the Zig Zag – more trendlines drawn – using bar or candlestick charts, since they will reflect a wider price range than charts that only reflect the closing prices of each time period.
+It operates based on closing prices when applied to line or dot charts.
+It reacts to the whole price range of each time period when plotted on bar charts or candlestick charts.
+There is likely to be more fluctuation in the Zig Zag – more trend lines drawn – using bar or candlestick charts since they will reflect a wider range of prices than charts that only reflect closing prices.

-Because values for the Zig Zag indicator are plotted only after the close of each time period, and because the Zig Zag will only draw a permanent new line after price has moved significantly, it is very much a lagging indicator.
+Because values for the Zig Zag indicator are plotted only after the close of each time period, and because the Zig Zag will only draw a permanent new line after price has moved significantly, it tends to be very much a lagging indicator.

-It’s important when analyzing charts to know that the most recent Zig Zag line – the one showing on the far right hand side of a chart – is not always set in place.
-Whenever the direction of price changes, the Zig Zag will begin drawing a new line in that direction, but if the price movement ultimately fails to reach the Zig Zag’s designated threshold before moving back in the opposite direction, that temporary line will eventually disappear as the Zig Zag begins to draw a new line based on the most recent significant price movement.
+It’s important to know that the most recent Zig Zag line – the one showing on the far right-hand side of a chart – is not “set in stone”.
+Whenever the direction of price changes, the Zig Zag will begin drawing a new line in that direction.
+But if the price movement ultimately fails to reach the Zig Zag’s designated threshold before moving back in the opposite direction, that temporary line will eventually disappear as the Zig Zag begins to draw a new line, based on the most recent price movement.

-For example, on the chart just above, at the point indicated by an arrow with the notation “moves less than 7% are ignored”, the Zig Zag indicator would have initially shown a temporary line being drawn upward along with the price move up indicated by the arrow, but because the 7% threshold wasn’t crossed and price subsequently turned back and made a substantial move to the downside, that temporary line would have disappeared, being replaced by the extended downside line showing on the chart that connects to the next swing low.
+For example, on the chart above, see the point indicated by an arrow with the notation “moves less than 7% are ignored”.
+The Zig Zag indicator would initially show a temporary line being drawn upward along with the movement of price.
+However, when the 7% threshold wasn’t crossed and price subsequently turned back to the downside, that temporary line would disappear, being replaced by an extended downside line connecting to the next swing low.

 Use the Zig Zag with other Technical Indicators

-Therefore, the Zig Zag has very little use for traders or analysts attempting to predict future price movement.
-However, the swing highs and lows that the Zig Zag indicator identifies may represent future support or resistance levels, so to that extent it can be helpful to traders in spotting key price levels that may be control points for future trading.
+The swing highs and lows that the Zig Zag indicator identifies may represent future support or resistance levels.
+It can, therefore, help traders spot key price levels that may be control points for future trading.

-The Zig Zag does sometimes reveal a major trend change to traders by virtue of the lines it draws marking out a well-known market reversal chart pattern such as the head and shoulders pattern.
-Even in a case like that traders would still need to augment such indications from the Zig Zag with traditional price action analysis, using technical indicators such as moving averages or candlestick patterns.
+The Zig Zag sometimes reveals a major trend change by virtue of the lines it draws marking out a well-known market reversal chart pattern such as the head and shoulders pattern.
+Traders still need to augment such indications from the Zig Zag with traditional price action analysis, using technical indicators such as moving averages or candlestick patterns.

-The important thing to keep in mind is the limited and specific purpose of the Zig Zag indicator – filtering out small, insignificant price fluctuations so that a trader looking at a chart can maintain their focus on the overall trend.
-For pinpointing trade entry and exit points, traders will do better to use more traditional technical indicators applied to price action that are better suited to identifying market reversals, probable retracements, etc.
+The important thing to keep in mind is the limited and specific purpose of the Zig Zag indicator.
+Its purpose is to filter out small, insignificant price fluctuations so that a trader looking at a chart can maintain their focus on the overall trend.
+For pinpointing trade entry and exit points, traders are better served by more traditional technical indicators applied to price action.